Benemrxr/project-ds4pp-eth2025/README.md

 - Collecting and preprocessing national newspaper data.
 - Constructing text-based indicators using methods such as topic modeling and sentiment analysis.
-- Building predictive models to forecast U.S. industrial production, comparing models using all national news with those that are filtered on economic articles.
+- Building predictive models to forecast U.S. industrial production, comparing different models and specifications.
 - Evaluating model performance and interpreting the impact of different features.

 For a detailed project outline, see our project report.